Lesson 6: Creating a Crosstab Report

 By setting the Position property of an object to absolute, the object will be located at the position specified by dragging and dropping or by setting its X and Y coordinate property values.

-- Drag from the Basic group in the Components panel to add three labels in the report, then double-click each label to edit the text respectively to Product Sales Analysis, Units and Sales.
+- Drag the Label icon from the Basic group in the Components panel to add three labels in the report, then double-click each label to edit the text respectively to Product Sales Analysis, Units and Sales.
 Resize and adjust the crosstab and the three labels to place them as follows:

 Next, we will edit properties of the crosstab report objects in the Report Inspector to improve the appearance of the report.